Custodian Property Income REIT plc: Standard form for notification of major holdings

 DJ Custodian Property Income REIT plc: Standard form for notification of major holdings

-Custodian Property Income REIT plc (CREI) Custodian Property Income REIT plc: Standard form for notification of major holdings 07-Feb-2023 / 16:23 GMT/BST Dissemination of a Regulatory Announcement that contains inside information in accordance with the Market Abuse Regulation (MAR), transmitted by EQS Group.
+Custodian Property Income REIT plc (CREI) Custodian Property Income REIT plc: Standard form for notification of major holdings 09-Feb-2023 / 12:19 GMT/BST Dissemination of a Regulatory Announcement that contains inside information in accordance with the Market Abuse Regulation (MAR), transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------